-Membership consists of one elected faculty member from each school, and three from the College with at least one from the disciplines of Arts and Humanities and one from the disciplines of Sciences and Mathematicsan additional member elected from the School of Arts and Sciences who shall specifically have as his/her responsibility on the committee all concerns related to the Core Curriculum, and a student member.
-Election of a Ffaculty member to the committeefrom each school is to be held within the Sschool or College among the voting members of the school and the name of the elected faculty member shall be reported by the Sschool or College Ddean, to the secretary of the Faculty Senate.
-Each faculty member member shall serve for two years.
-The Student Senate shall elect annually its student representative; the secretary of the Student Senate shall report that name to the secretary of the Faculty Senate.
-The Associate Vice President for Academic Affairs Director of the Office of Institutional Effectiveness and Research (OIER) shall serve as an exofficio member of the committee.
-The committee shall elect its own chair and secretary from among its members at its first meeting in a new academic year.
+Membership consists of one elected faculty member from each school, and three from the College with at least one from the disciplines of Arts and Humanities and one from the disciplines of Sciences and Mathematics.
+Election of a Faculty member to the committee is to be held within the School or College and the name of the elected faculty member shall be reported by the School or College Dean, to the secretary of the Faculty Senate.
+Each faculty member shall serve for two years.
+The Director of the Office of Institutional Effectiveness and Research (OIER) shall serve as an ex-officio member of the committee.

-The committee shall meet at least once monthly.
-The chair of the previous year will convene the first meeting of an academic year for election of a chair and establishment of meeting times.
+The chair of the previous year will convene the first meeting of the academic year for election of a chair and secretary and establishment of meeting times.